-Not only does The Workshop provide tailored education for our students, we also have many recreational projects and workshops, including football programmes, and arts workshops to encourage our students to find their voice.
+Not only does The Workshop provide tailored education for our students, we also have many recreational projects and workshops, including football and cricket sessions, and arts workshops to further facilitate the inclusion of refugees into Serbian society.

 Find out more about our work below:

-As part of our commitment to promoting the inclusion of refugees and migrants in Serbian society, and in hoping to raise awareness of the situation in Serbia, The Workshop has also consistently strived to host community outreach programmes and events to help bring people close and break down barriers between them.
+As part of our commitment to promoting the inclusion of refugees and asylum-seekers in Serbian society, and in hoping to raise awareness of the situation in Serbia,

-We also plan and implement trainings with and for other NGOs.
-If you'd like to attend our next training by Refugee Aid Serbia on the context and recent history of refugees in the Balkans, please contact us
+We also offer trainings to volunteers and other NGOs.
+If you'd like to attend our next training on teaching or the context and recent history of refugees in the Balkans, please contact us

 Read on for an overview of some of our most successful events: